Frequently Asked Questions

 was to keep the instructions of God in front of the people all the times.

-After the Babylonian Exile, certain portions of the Prophets was added to
+After the Babylonian exile, certain portions of the Prophets was added to

-Torah readings (Luke 4:17)..
+Torah readings as well (Luke 4:17).

 Why do you meet on Saturday instead of Sunday?

-Bible we see the people of God observing the seventh day Sabbath, after all,
+Bible we see that the people of God observed the seventh day Sabbath for it is a sign God's people (Exodus 31:13).
+It was the

 Why do you use Jewish words and terms?